Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 *“Fiiine…”*

-He was incorrigibly playful but never overly so---he knew how to ride that line *hard*---and that was truly her favorite part about him.
+He was incorrigibly playful but never overly so - he knew how to ride that line *hard* - and that was truly her favorite part about him.
 She could never hold any sort of indignation.

 “How was the hunting?” she asked as she retrieved the grooming kit, while Daar stood and examined himself critically in the mirror.